56kcloud/Training/DockerCon/monitoring/cadvisor.md

 2. Scroll to the top of the screen and click `Docker Containers`

-> Here we see all the `Vote Stack` containers.
+> Here we see all the `Compose Demo Stack` containers.
 Choose one of the containers and view the specific resource consumption of just that particular container.

 ### <a name="Task_3"></a>Task 3: cAdvisor Exposed Metrics